riceissa/issarice.com/external/lesswrong.com/disagreement-about-value-hrad-work.md

 )
 ```

-anti-HRAD is the negation of the above:
+and the anti-HRAD stance is the negation of the above:

 ```
 (ML safety agenda promising) or (